Planning the Home Education Year: Part 2 – Finding Your Child’s Preferred “Intelligence” and Learning Style

 • In structured activities (What comes easily to them?)

-In looking at the list above, you have already pointed out two of your child’s strengths or preferences—one in terms of what is considered the more academic “intelligence” (the first six on the list) and one of what is considered the more social “intelligence” (the last two).
+In looking at the list above, you have already pointed out two of your child’s strengths or preferences—one in terms of what is considered the more academic “intelligence” (the first six on the list) and one of what is considered the more social “intelligence” or talent (the last two).

-How to narrow down your child’s preferred “intelligence”
+How to narrow down your child’s preferred “intelligence” or strong talent

-For a disabled child, focusing on preferred “intelligence” first (as opposed to preferred learning style) is beneficial since some restrictions are prevalent.
+For a disabled child, focusing on preferred “intelligence” or talent first (as opposed to preferred learning style) is beneficial since some restrictions are prevalent.
 You can narrow down your child’s preferred intelligence by the process of elimination.
 Be cautious here.
 Having a limitation in one area does not mean that your child isn’t intelligent in that area, as I demonstrate below.

 An example

 My son is non-speaking and beginning to learn to read and write.
-Linguistic “intelligence” would not be his preferred “intelligence” at this time.
+Linguistic “intelligence” would not be his preferred “intelligence” or talent at this time.
 I also know that he’s not quite understanding numbers and number sense; therefore, I could easily eliminate logical-mathematical.

 Despite having a hearing impairment, my son has been extremely motivated by sounds since birth.
 He has always loved music and rhythm.
 Merely in the way that he lights up when I switch on music, my son has a strong musical-rhythmic preference.